Shivam2681/Shivam2681/README.md

 **[Explore the Code](https://github.com/Shivam2681/JobPrep-AI)**
 *"Making interview prep less intimidating, one question at a time."*

 An AI-powered mock interview platform that I built to help fellow job seekers.
-It generates personalized technical questions, provides real-time feedback, and tracks progress—because landing that dream job shouldn't feel impossible.
+It generates personalized technical questions, provides real-time feedback, and tracks progress because landing that dream job shouldn't feel impossible.

 **The challenge:** Job interviews can be nerve-wracking, especially technical ones.
 **My solution:** Smart AI that adapts to your skill level and gives constructive feedback.